gclssvglx/python-workshop/slides.md

 # What I learned by adding tests to `search-analytics`

-- Use the right tools - Python is `batteries included`
+- Use the right tools
 - Virtualise the environment
-- Structure the project - be consistent
+- Structure the project
 - Test your code
 - Use a code coverage tool
-- Lint your code - not necessarily the tests
+- Lint your code - including the tests

 ---